Ben Affleck Says He’s Living The ‘Dad Dream’ Coaching Son Samuel’s Little League Team

 Following another stint in rehab, Ben Affleck seems to be living his best life.

-Today, the actor stops by The Ellen DeGeneres show to promote his new Netflix film titled Triple Frontier.
-Currently, he is juggling acting and co-parenting as well as focusing on his sobriety but it seems as though Affleck is in a good place.
-Most notably, he told the talk show host that he is loving his new role as coach to his 7-year-old son Samuel’s little league team.
+Today, the actor stopped by The Ellen DeGeneres Show — per YouTube — to promote his new Netflix film, one titled Triple Frontier.
+Currently, he is juggling acting and co-parenting, as well as focusing on his sobriety, but it seems as though Affleck is in a good place.
+Most notably, he told the talk show host that he is loving his new role — acting as coach to his 7-year-old son Samuel’s little league team.

-Affleck has long been a baseball fan and loyally cheers for the Boston Red Sox so it comes as no shock that he has offered to take up coaching.
+Affleck has long been a baseball fan, and loyally cheers for the Boston Red Sox, so it comes as no shock that he has offered to take up coaching.
 The actor tells Ellen that having the opportunity to coach the team is a great fit for him.

 “I’m a coach on the Little League team.
 It’s going great,” the 46-year-old shared.
 “He’s awesome.
 It’s a lot of fun, the kids are great kids.”

-But, there is one complaint that Affleck has about his new coaching gig — the team colors.
-Samuel’s team wears mock Los Angeles Dodgers jerseys that are blue and white and a far cry from the red Boston Red Sox uniforms.
-But other than that, Ben says that he can’t really complain because coaching is pretty much his dream job.
+There is one complaint that Affleck has about his new coaching gig — the team colors.
+Samuel’s team wears mock Los Angeles Dodgers jerseys that are blue and white, a far cry from the Boston Red Sox uniforms.
+But other than that, Ben says that he can’t really complain, because coaching is pretty much his dream job.

 “But you know, it’s one of those things you love it so much,” he told DeGeneres.
-“It’s the dad dream to be the coach of your son or your daughter and their Little League team.
+“It’s the dad dream to be the coach of your son or your daughter and their little league team.
 It’s very exciting.”

 Ben Affleck watches son Samuel play baseball in Los Angeles – https://t.co/xk0P1BWJm3 https://t.co/JNPjhXGPZe pic.twitter.com/YBBRtbIH2y